Dev49net/wp-first-letter-avatar/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+This version fixes conflicts with some comment systems (such as wpDiscuz) and slightly improves plugin performance.
+Update recommended.

 = 1.2.1 =
-This version fixes avatar placement in user dashboard and improves database reads - upgrade as soon as possible.
+This version fixes avatar placement in user dashboard and improves database reads - update as soon as possible.

 = 1.2 =
 Added new feature (rounded avatars, can be turned on in plugin settings).
 Update not necessary.